Edamame04/google_calendar_iCal/PROJECT_STRUCTURE.md

 - Each class has one clear purpose
 - EventConverter only handles conversion
 - InputValidator only handles validation
-- ICal only handles iCal operations
+- calendar.ICal only handles iCal operations

 ### 2. **Open/Closed Principle (OCP)**
 - CalendarEvent interface allows new event types without modifying existing code